 These dogs are very personable and affectionate for the most part.
 They love spending time with their owners and get along well with other dogs.

-In fact, if you have this breed, it’s a good idea to get a second dog so that they’ll have a companion to play with when you’re not around.
+If you have this breed, it’s a good idea to get a second dog so that they’ll have a companion to play with when you’re not around.

 The Bernese Rottie’s Diet